ravi-kumar7/documentation/docs/bank-connect/android-client.md

 2. API Key should be present in the manifest
 3. In case `fromDate` / `toDate` is provided, make sure they are of correct date format: `dd/MM/yyyy`.
-4. Make sure `fromDate` is always less than `toDate` Once all these conditions are met, the bank connect view will be visible to the user.
+4. Make sure `fromDate` is always less than `toDate` Once all these conditions are met, the BankConnect view will be visible to the user.
 :::

 ## Live Data and Callbacks
 As the user interacts, callbacks can be received in real-time using `getPayloadLiveData()`.

-FinBox Bank Connect uses life cycle aware live data to provide real time callbacks.
+FinBox BankConnect uses life cycle aware live data to provide real time callbacks.
 You need to do the following steps to listen for events:

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>